seb-pg/meta_puzzles/README.md

 * Python (3): was developed first
 * C\++(17): was developed second and the code is written in a "plausible" medium developer style (it just works with basic C++ and no fancy optimisation).

-Mostly complete solutions are provided in the following languages (The code base will be updated soon with the solution missing)
+Mostly complete solutions are provided in the following languages (The code is updated regularly)
 * C# (compatible with .Net 7.0 and mostly compatible with .Net Code 3.1): based on C\++17
 * Rust (1.66): based on C\++17
 * Go (1.9.4): based on C\++17, uses generics which are not supported by Meta online tests.

-The intent is to use these solutions in a multi-language comparison, with additional languages (solutions being written) such as Go, Swift, Scala, and Kotlin.
+The intent is to use these solutions in a multi-language comparison, with additional languages (solutions being written) such as Swift, Scala, and Kotlin.

 The idea is to evaluate which languages would be suitable to write quantitative strategies on a wide scale:  if you are working for a hedge fund (or a bank) and have people writing trading strategies, one might want to use a common language for that purpose.